Rural Computer-Assisted Reporting workshop conveys critical skills; fellowship available to full-scale CAR Boot Camp

 Kate Martin of the Skagit Valley Herald, in Mt.
 Vernon, Wash., was the inaugral IRE boot camp fellow.
 She says thanks to the CAR boot camp "I am no longer at the mercy of my sources to look up a figure or fact for me.
 I can have them send me the source file and work with it on my own."
 (Read more)

 If you are a rural journalist interested in applying for a fellowship to a full, six-day IRE CAR boot camp, click here to download an application and details.
-The next boot camp will be held in January; an application deadline for that fellowship will be announced soon.

-N.C. couple win Gish Award for courage, integrity, tenacity in rural journalism
+Nominations sought for Gish Award for courage, integrity, tenacity in rural journalism

 The award is named for Tom and Pat Gish, who published The Mountain Eagle in Whitesburg, Ky., for more than 51 years.
 Tom died in 2008; Pat remains publisher, and their son Ben is editor.
 The Gishes have withstood advertiser boycotts, business competition, declining population, personal attacks, and even the burning of their office to give their readers the kind of journalism often lacking in rural areas.

-Last year's winners were Stanley Nelsonand the weekly Concordia Sentinel of Ferriday, La., for probing an unsolved murder from the civil-rights era, and naming and interviewing a living suspect.
+The winners in 2011 were Stanley Nelsonand the weekly Concordia Sentinel of Ferriday, La., for probing an unsolved murder from the civil-rights era, and naming and interviewing a living suspect.
 (Read more) Other winners have been Samantha Swindler, editor-publisher of the Headlight Herald in Tillamook, Ore., in 2010 for work as editor of the Corbin, Ky., Times-Tribune and managing editor of the Jacksonville (Tex.)
 Daily Progress; Jim Prince and Stanley Dearman, current and former publishers of The Neshoba Democrat of Philadelphia, Miss., in 2008; the Ezzell family of The Canadian (Tex.)
 Record, in 2007; and the Gishes themselves in 2005.

 Institute hosts visiting scholar from China